Sign in

 How much do Ash logs sell for per MBF in 2026?

-Currently, delivered Ash sawlog prices in the Appalachian region run $300–$550 per MBF (Doyle) for Select/No. 1 and $200–$350 for No. 2.
-Veneer-quality logs from unaffected stands can bring $600–$1,000/MBF.
-EAB-killed standing dead Ash still has salvage value if harvested before the wood degrades — $150–$300/MBF is typical for sound salvage sawlogs.
+Per KDF Q3+Q4 2025, Ash sawlog prices in Kentucky run $425-$900/MBF (Doyle) for Prime/F1 and $300-$600/MBF for #1/F2.
+F3 grade runs $170-$350/MBF; pallet/utility grade $125-$250/MBF.
+Ash has no separate KDF veneer column; specialty markets may bring premiums above canonical ranges for clear, large-diameter, EAB-free stock.
+EAB-killed standing dead Ash still has salvage value if harvested before the wood degrades.
 Post a free listing on JMLogMarket for live buyer offers.

 Can I still sell EAB-killed (standing dead) Ash?